 SB 269 (Choi, 2025/2026) would provide, under the PITL, a tax credit to qualified taxpayers for qualified costs related to home hardening and for qualified vegetation management, collectively known as the Fire Safe Home Tax Credits Act.
-SB 269 has been referred to the Senate Revenue and Taxation Committee.
+SB 269 has been held in the Senate Appropriations Committee.